Maine’s Gold Coast Tour

 DAY 4 A Change of Pace: Kayaking and Sailing on Penobscot Bay

-Today offers a change of perspective as we experience the coast from the water.
+Today offers a change of perspective as you experience the coast from the water — and your guides make sure every detail is handled.

-In the morning, we explore Penobscot Bay by kayak, paddling along rocky shorelines and weaving between islands.
-Wildlife sightings are common, and the pace is calm and unhurried.
+In the morning, you explore Penobscot Bay by kayak, paddling along rocky shorelines and weaving between islands.
+Wildlife sightings are common — seals, Bald Eagles, sometimes even Harbor Porpoise.
+The pace is calm and unhurried, giving you time to simply be present.

-Later in the day, we step onto the decks of a traditional wooden schooner and set sail.
-With the wind doing the work, there’s time to relax, take in the scenery, and simply enjoy being on the water.
+Later in the day, you step onto the decks of a traditional wooden schooner and set sail.
+With the wind doing the work, there’s time to relax, take in the scenery, and simply enjoy being on the water as Maine was meant to be experienced.

 DAY 5 Island Time on Islesboro

-An early ferry carries us to Islesboro, a long narrow island where quiet roads and ocean views define the day.
-Tall pines and historic summer homes line the route as we cycle at an easy, conversational pace.
+An early ferry carries you to Islesboro, a long narrow island where quiet roads and ocean views define the day.
+Tall pines and historic summer homes line the route as you cycle at an easy, conversational pace — the kind where you can actually talk to your riding companions while cycling the island.

-We pause for a short walk at Pendleton Point and visit Grindle Point Lighthouse, one of the island’s defining landmarks.
-With water often visible on both sides of the road, Islesboro feels removed from the outside world—which is exactly the point.
+You pause for a short walk at Pendleton Point and visit Grindle Point Lighthouse, one of the island’s defining landmarks.
+With water often visible on both sides of the road, Islesboro feels removed from the outside world — which is exactly the point.

 • 28 miles | elevation gain 1,267 ft